mrsargent/EA_FinalProject/README.md

 ![image showing diagram](/img//step2/diagram.jpg)

 In addition to the value the datum had to be submitted.
-The datum that is used contained 5 fields: both Company A and User1 verification key hash, the asset name and policy id of the LT, and the deadline in which this value must be unlocked by.
+The datum that is used contained 5 fields: both Company A and User 1 verification key hash, the asset name and policy id of the LT, and the deadline in which this value must be unlocked.
 Below is the code of the datum.
-Below the code in the commented section is the actual values of the .json file that was submitted that has spaces for readability.
+Below the code in the commented section is the actual values of the .json file that was submitted which has spaces for readability.
 The actual file is 1 line (see requirement_datum.json).

 ![image showing diagram](/img//step2/datum.jpg)